Definitive guide

 The Stream Processing market picked up again in 2018 when it garnered a market value of $5.34 billion.
 The market continued to increase to more than double or $10.30 billion in 2019 but quickly fell to $4.63 billion in 2020 due to the COVID-19 pandemic.

-Finally, the steady increase of the market size value began in 2021 when it was recorded at $13.70 and in 2022 at $15.90.
+Finally, the steady increase of the market size value began in 2021 when it was recorded at $13.70 billion and in 2022 at $15.90 billion.
 This 2023 it garnered a market value of $21.60 billion and will continue to skyrocket over the next four years.
 Thus, the average growth rate from 2015 to 2023 was at 100.23%.

 12. 36% of organizations find the surge of data in the next 3 to 5 years a hindrance to productivity.

-In a survey conducted by Exploding Topics, more than a third or 36% of organizations admit they find “the tsunami of data” that will be made available by 2025 overwhelming.
+In a survey conducted by Exploding Topics, more than a third, or 36%, of organizations, admit they find “the tsunami of data” that will be made available by 2025 overwhelming.
 These organizations anticipate that the influx of business data will only “overwhelm our IT infrastructure.”

 They assume that this will only lead “to a loss in productivity.”
 While 54% anticipate their organization will “be more vulnerable to cyberattacks and data loss.”